Black Ribbon Movement Myanmar: Protests

-Participants were required to give exact information about themselves such as their names, majors, schools (if they’re students) and positions, departments and companies (if they’re employees) and allowed to post their photos taken individually or in groups on the social media page titled “Black Ribbon Movement Myanmar 2015”.
 Well-known doctors like Ye Myint Kyaw, head of department of paediatrics, and Nyunt Thein, emeritus professor of University of Medicine 1, Yangon supported the campaign.
-Doctors working in the ministry and civil organisations both at home and abroad as well as medical students were taking part in the campaign.
 Hundreds of doctors, nurses and other medical staff from various hospitals across the country rallied against the appointment donning black ribbons in photos posted online and adopting the catch cry, Say no to militarisation of Myanmar Ministry of Health.

-Some organizers were planning to send a letter to the President and Parliamentary Speaker to express their opposition and discussing with some MPs to submit an urgent proposal to the parliament.
 Petitions against the transfers of military officers were also collected in many hospitals, and in Yangon, and Mandalay.
 Union of Karenni State Youth and Kayan New Land Party declared that they supported the campaign.

 Governmental response

 On 11 August, following the public backlash, Minister for Health conveyed a verbal message to the Myanmar Medical Association pledging that the Ministry would halt the further appointment of military staff.
 On 12 August, the Movement called on the Ministry to issue an official declaration and officially withdraw the recently appointed military officers.
 However, the Ministry refused to withdraw the military appointees or offer an official declaration.